 The ShutterCount app will also track your shutter count over time and generate charts.

 Hope this helped you find your Canon shutter count!
 I do wish getting shutter count on Canon cameras was easier like it is on Sony and Nikon cameras.
+Some other brands include shutter count in the EXIF data which would be an easier solution.
 While expected shutter life increases over the years I’m still hopeful that Canon will make it easier to view shutter count.

 If you have any issues let me know in the comments below.